Language

 SyntaxDescription

-obj is TypeReturns a bool indicating whether obj is the specified type.
+obj is TypeReturns bool indicating whether obj is the specified type.
 Returns false for null.

-obj is Type vAssigns obj to variable v if the type matches (type pattern variable).
-Available in C# 7 and later.
+obj is Type vAssigns to variable v if the type matches (type pattern variable).
+Available from C# 7.

-obj as TypeAttempts a type conversion.
-Returns null instead of throwing an exception on failure.
+obj as TypeAttempts type conversion.
+Returns null on failure instead of throwing an exception.
 Cannot be used with value types.

-when guardAdds an extra condition to a switch case.
+when guardAdds an additional condition to a switch case.

 using System;